ddrazir/alarm4pi/README.md

 ### SocketXP (optional)
 In case your Raspberry Pi is connected to the Internet through a connection with CG-NAT you must manually setup a reverse tunneling mechanism.
-For example, alarm4pi can use SocketXP.
+For example, alarm4pi can use SocketXP (SocketXP is a paid service.
+For a free alternative check Tailscale).
 To install SocketXP and setup on your Raspberry Pi:
 * Register in SocketXP to get an account and get the tunneling plan
 * Download the socketxp agent and move it to a directory in the system path as shown in your socketxp user portal: https://portal.socketxp.com/ when